HumanDynamics/loan-hack/credit-union-hack-blog.md

 Secured loan originations, while complex, create multiple opportunities to integrate blockchain goodness that scales to multiple verticals.

+Topic Items:

+### Record Evidence on Blockchain of Enforceable Contract
+* Like three paragraph explaining what this is and why it's important

+### Integrate Key Aspects of Legal Auto Loan Agreements with Technical Capabilities
+For example, lets take the auto lane...

+* Promisory note (magic words "borrower promised to pay lender...")
+* Collatoral security interesting (magic words "borrower grants security interest in collatoral...")

+### Integrate Key Legal Processes with Technical Capabilities

+* Perfecting interests (ownership and security)
+* Continuing compliance (terms of contract and regulatory rules)

+### Support and Reflect Key Business Practices with Legal and Technical Integrations

+* Continuing live connection with the underlying asset
+* Data science and applied analytics for achieving cost and risk reduction and new sources of value

+### Computable Law as a Core Business Capability

+* Value of embracing and integrating law through architecture and code
+* Extrapolating from Smart Loans to data-driven, digital entity

+###

+Content Stub:

 In general the functional parts of a secured loan contract are:

 The integrated contract containing the complete terms and conditions of the loan.
 It is important to store this document in a way that preserves it for evidentiary purposes and that complies with laws for transferable records.